BioKIC/symbiota-docs/content/coll_manager/metadata/_index.en.md

 ---

 {{< notice info >}}
   This page describes how to change or add contact information or information about your collection (e.g., homepage, collection title, acronym, description).
+New collections will be asked to complete [this form](https://forms.gle/JcSB35c9wyPxiFPi7) to facilitate the intial setup of your of collection profile; this information can be modified once the profile is established using the instructions below.
 {{</ notice >}}

 1. Navigate to your Administration Control Panel (My Profile > Occurrence Management > name of collection).